 - Delegate content creation to an instructional designer within their company.

-- If provided, choose relevant training content from an eLearning content library.
+- If provided, choose relevant training content from a content library.

-- Create content with the eLearning content authoring tools.
+- Create content with the LMS content authoring tools.

 Related Reading: 3 Ways to “Spring Clean” eLearning Content

-What to Keep in Mind When Designing eLearning Content
+What to Keep in Mind When Designing LMS Content

 - Goals for training